21 Things You NEED to Know About UK Family Mediation in 2020

 #1 What is UK Family Mediation in 2020?

 Family mediation is a process in which an accredited Family Mediator supports you and family members to communicate more effectively, usually following a divorce or separation.

 The mediator will support everyone to look at the issues they are facing, and through the mediation try to help the whole family make arrangements for the future.

 These issues can be financial, or may be linked to child arrangements (often referred to as contact, residency or custody).

 #2 How long does family mediation take?

-There are no specific timeframes for family mediation and it very much depends on the number of issues that are brought to mediation and how the people in mediation communicate with each other.
+There are no specific timeframes for family mediation, and it very much depends on the number of issues that are brought to mediation and how the people involved communicate with each other.
 The more disagreements the longer it generally takes!